omise/omise-ios/README.md

   func paymentCreatorController(_ paymentCreatorController: PaymentCreatorController, didCreatePayment payment: Payment) {
     dismissForm()

-    // Sends selected `Token` or `Source` to your server to create a charge, or a customer object.
+    // Sends selected `Token` or `SourceOLD` to your server to create a charge, or a customer object.
   }

   func paymentCreatorController(_ paymentCreatorController: PaymentCreatorController, didFailWithError error: Error) {